ValenDiazzz/FAMAF-U/2º-Y/NumericalCalculus/README.md

-This subject covers the following topics:
+This course covers the following topics:

 - Least Squares
 - Non-Linear Equations